dijital20/pytexas2022-data-types/Notes.md

 ## Classes

-Use a `class` when you want a rigid deterministic structure for holding data (fields) and actions (methods) on that data.
+Use a `class` when you want a rigid, deterministic structure for holding data (fields) and actions (methods) on that data.

 ```python
 >> class WarpDrive(object):